Sumiza/emailtowebhook/readme.md

 - `HMAC_SECRET`: An optional string containing a secret key to use for HMAC validation of the webhook request.
 If set, the webhook request will include an HMAC signature for validation.

 ## Usage
-To use the Inbound Checker, simply run the Python script.
+To use the smtp server, simply run the Python script or docker container.
 The SMTP server will bind to the specified host and port and begin accepting incoming emails.

 Incoming emails will be checked for SPF and DKIM verification, and filtered according to the configuration specified in the environment variables.
 If an incoming email passes all checks, it will be sent to the webhook URL specified in the environment variables, or printed to the console, depending on the configuration.

+## Dependencies

+- Python 3.7 or higher
+- The spf package
+- The requests package
+- The aiosmtpd package
+- The dkim package

+## Advance Options
+Todo

+### Custom addon scripts
+Todo

+### Script Examples
+Todo